turbot/powerpipe-docs/docs/reference/cli/benchmark.md

 ---

 ## powerpipe benchmark show
-Show details of a benchmark from the current mod or its direct dependents.
+Show details of a benchmark from the current mod or its direct dependents or from a Powerpipe server instance.

 ### Examples